 What to do after your hike in Zeeland?

-If you’d like to see some more of Zeeland province, the best place to stay is Middelburg, the capital of Zeeland.
-Middelburg is the public transport hub for Zeeland, and specifically for the peninsula of Walcheren/Zuid Beveland.
-Besides it is a beautiful historic city with many monuments and some interesting museums.
+Would you like to see some more of Zeeland province?
+The best place to stay is Middelburg, the capital of Zeeland.
+Middelburg is the public transport hub for Zeeland, specifically for the peninsula of Walcheren/Zuid Beveland.
+Besides it is a pretty and historical city with loads of monuments and some interesting museums.

 Go to the beach